lbl-srg/obc/specification/source/cxf.rst

 Generating CXF from an instance of a CDL class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A CXF representation of a sequence will be able to be generated from a instance of a CDL class.
+A CXF representation of a control logic will be able to be generated from a instance of a CDL class.
 When there are instances of a CDL class within a Modelica or another CDL class, if the instance has the CDL